tophergates/mobile-web-specialist/03-service-worker/20-quiz-update-css.md

   });
   ```

-  First we get all the caches keys.
-This returns a promise with the cache names.
-We return `Promise.all` which takes an array of `Promises` and waits for them all to resolve.
+  First we get all the keys of any existing caches using `caches.keys`.
+This returns a `Promise` with that resolves to an `Array` of cache names.
+We return `Promise.all` which takes an `Array` of `Promise`s and waits for all of those `Promise`s to resolve.

-  We filter the cache names because we only care about caches that start with `wittr-` and do not equal the `staticCacheName` (the name of our current cache).
+  We then `filter` the `Array` of cache names; remember, we only care about caches that start with `wittr-` and do not equal the `staticCacheName` (the name of our current cache).

-  Then we `map` over the filtered results, deleting each of those caches.
+  Finally, we `map` over the filtered `Array` and delete each of those caches with `caches.delete`.

   </p>
 </details>